Eating

 Clothing

 India is generally a conservative society.
-Women should dress modestly – meaning legs and shoulders should be covered.
-Shorts and short skirts are certainly to be avoided.
-Men must always wear a top in public and should wear light trousers rather than shorts.
+Everyone should dress modestly (meaning legs and shoulders should be covered).
+For women and girls, shorts and short skirts should be avoided.
+And men and boys must always wear a top in public and should wear light trousers rather than shorts.

-If you intend on entering a religious building, most will expect all visitors to cover their heads and legs.
-Women should also cover their limbs (and this is a good rule for men to follow too).
+If you intend to enter a religious building, most will expect all visitors to cover their heads and legs.
+Women and girls should also cover their limbs (and this is a good rule for men and boys to follow, too).

 Money